bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-java.md

 ### Clean up resources

-If you no longer need the blobs uploaded in this quickstart, you can delete the entire container using [Cloud​Blob​Container.​DeleteIfExists](https://docs.microsoft.com/java/api/com.microsoft.azure.storage.blob._cloud_blob_container.deleteifexists#com_microsoft_azure_storage_blob__cloud_blob_container_deleteIfExists).
+If you no longer need the blobs uploaded in this quickstart, you can delete the entire container using [Cloud Blob Container.
+DeleteIfExists](https://docs.microsoft.com/java/api/com.microsoft.azure.storage.blob._cloud_blob_container.deleteifexists#com_microsoft_azure_storage_blob__cloud_blob_container_deleteIfExists).
 This also deletes the files in the container.

 ```java
 try {